joseconti/WangGuard/readme.txt

 = WordPress Multisite (WP3.x) Features =

+ * New!
+Open Sun Sites from WangGuard Admin.
+You do not need more to visit the sub sites outsite Wordress Admin.
  * gmail.com and googlemail.com duplicated account verifications (activate on WangGuard Configuration)
  * Optional DNS verification of the email domain (right side of the @ in an email address) (activate on WangGuard Configuration)
  * Full Statistics